 Water Testing-Adirondack Lake Assessment Program (ALAP)

 ESSLA provides funding and volunteers to perform deep and surface water quality monitoring through CSLAP (Citizens Statewide Lake Assessment Program), a program of DEC and the New York State Federation of Lake Associations

 Water samples are analyzed for pH, alkalinity, conductivity, color, nitrate, chlorophyll and total phosphorus concentrations.
-Among the threats to Adirondack lakes and our testing monitors the acidity status of the lake.
+Acid rain remains a threat to Adirondack lakes and our testing monitors the acidity status of the lake.
 Phosphorous mostly enters the lake as runoff from human activity on shores.
-It fertilizes the lake, which can lead to unnatural plant growth for native and non-native invasive aquatic plants, as well as acting as fertilizer to Eurasian milfoil.
-Water testing monitors the acidity status of the lake as well as shoreline areas for pollutants.
+It fertilizes the lake, which can lead to unnatural plant growth for native and non-native invasive aquatic plants, as well as algae blooms.
+ESSLA also commissions bacteriological testing.
 To date Schroon Lake and River exhibit very high water quality.